E-phraim/HNGx/README.md

 ### User Sessions

-- This handles users sessions that checks if a user has a valid/active session.
+- This handles uers sessions that checks if a user has a valid/active session.

 - POST `/`

-Description: creates a models.SessionModel for the user valid for the current day if the user has a models.SessionModel that is valid, it will ignore the request with an error.
+### Description: creates a models.SessionModel for the user valid for the current day if the user has a models.SessionModel that is valid, it will ignore the request with an error.

 - POST `/:sessionId`

-Description:
+### Description:

 - GET `/requests`

-Description:
+### Description:

 - GET `/connections`

-- Description:
+### Description:

 - GET `/sessions`

-- Description:
+### Description:

 - POST `/accept/:requestId`

-- Description:
+### Description:

 - POST `/decline/:requestId`

-- Description:
+### Description:

 ## Your Gym Buddy